2021 University of Michigan Debate Camp

 - Abolition Kritik (produced by Faculty Member Dustin Meyers-Levy)

-As we navigate these unprecedented challenges before us, we are committed to working together and providing the best structured educational experience for high school debaters this summer.
+As always, we are committed to working together and providing the best structured educational experience for high school debaters each summer.

 Director of Debate